-Reports are generated from this information by the Data Analysis Manager and/or the QI Program Director, and any trends identified and tracked.
+Reports are generated from this information by the Senior Reporting and Data Analyst and/or the QI Program Director, and any trends identified and tracked.
 Opportunities for improvement or barriers to patient safety are presented to the QI-UM Committee for investigation and resolution.
-Interventions are included on the QI Evaluation and re-measured as appropriate.
+Interventions are included in the QI Evaluation and re-measured as appropriate.